jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

 ### Build Failures
 - Check build logs for "Dynamic server usage" errors
 - For "missing generateStaticParams()" errors, ensure you're not using `output: 'export'` with API routes
+- For native module errors (like bcrypt), ensure the bcrypt-wrapper is being used
+- For HTML file errors, ensure ignore-loader is installed
 - Ensure next.config.do.js is being used during build
 - Verify NODE_ENV is not in the env section of next.config.js